Skip Navigation

 As you prepare for your arrival at JHU, we encourage you to review these additional resources.

-To maintain your immigration status, you must complete the Mandatory Immigration Check-In with the Office of International Services (OIS) virtually through iHopkins as soon as possible after arriving in the U.S.
+To maintain your immigration status, you must complete the OIS Check-In with the Office of International Services (OIS) virtually through iHopkins as soon as possible after arriving in the U.S.

 Key Steps: